 If you are married, and you and your spouse paid someone to take care of you because your disability made you unable to care for yourself, then you may be eligible for the Child and Dependent Care Credit.
 The exact amount of the credit depends on how much you spent on care and how much earned income you and your spouse had.
-In 2017, for example, the maximum credit ranges from $600 to $1,050, depending on income, or $1,200 to $2,100 if you also paid for care for one or more children or other dependents.
+In 2017, for example, the maximum credit ranges from $600 to $1,050, depending on income, or $1,200 to $2,100 if you also paid for care for two or more dependents.
 See IRS Publication 503 for more details.

 Get every deduction

 TurboTax Deluxe searches more than 350 tax deductions and credits so you get your maximum refund, guaranteed.